The Book Arts Web

 Welcome

-The namesake of The Bonefolder is Das Falzbein, a bookbinding journal which existed under various other names from 1927 to 1966 in Germany, providing generations of bookbinders with an important source of learning.
+The Bonefolder was named for Das Falzbein, a bookbinding journal which existed under various other names from 1927 to 1966 in Germany, and provided generations of bookbinders with an important source of learning.
 While the trade and craft of bookbinding have changed greatly since then, it is hoped that our publication will inform and stimulate all levels of practitioners and lovers of the book as an artform and structure.

 Peter D. Verheyen